Francisco Martín Melgar y Rodríguez: Author and publisher

-Melgar's works which stirred most controversy are his pro-Entente pamphlets from 1916-1917, mostly En desgravio, La mentira anónima and La gran víctima.
+Melgar's works which stirred most controversy are his pro-Entente pamphlets from 1916 to 1917, mostly En desgravio, La mentira anónima and La gran víctima.
 Written with partisan zeal and propagating all sorts of calumnies against the Central Powers, they turned many Carlists against Melgar, though it is not clear how many Spaniards they won for the cause of the Allies.
 They were certainly noted abroad; the British New Statesman acknowledged them as "amazing pamphlets".
 Today they are considered "classic example of the surrender of objectivity" and virulent propaganda.

 Melgar is best known as author of memoirs; written in the mid-1920s and titled Veinte años con Don Carlos, they were published by his son in Madrid in 1940.
 The 220-page book covered only the years when Melgar served as political secretary of Carlos VII; lively narrated it is singularly uninformative as to details of his work, though it projects all personal preferences and dislikes of the author.
 Aversion towards theoretical and ideological debates combined with abundant gossip and picturesque anecdotes make it excellent read; some historians warn that it must not be approached as literally accurate and even suspect manipulation, others generally consider it a fairly reliable source.
 Another book published by Melgar Trampus in 1932, Don Jaime el principe caballero, most likely is co-work of the father and the son; it appeared under ambiguous name of "Francisco Melgar", attributable to both.
 In historiography Melgar is most appreciated for his massive private archive, which in absence of destroyed private papers of Carlos VII provides excellent insight into the Carlist history of the era.